 - Slight bleeding of the gums

-- Prevention of gum disease: Regular cleanings help prevent gingivitis and periodontitis, which can lead to tooth loss if left untreated.
+- Prevention of Gum Disease: Regular cleanings help prevent gingivitis and periodontitis.

-- Early detection of oral health issues: Dentists can spot early signs of decay, gum disease, or even oral cancer during routine cleanings.
+- Early Detection of Oral Health Issues: Dentists can spot early signs of decay or even oral cancer during routine cleanings.

 How to Maintain Oral Health Between Cleanings

-- Eat a balanced diet and limit sugary snacks and drinks
+- Eat a balanced diet while limiting sugary snacks.

 Special Considerations for Different Age Groups